alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 ---
 title: Alpaca Data API v2
 weight: 80
-summary: Please note that Alpaca Data API v2 is now in public beta.
-Alpaca Data API v2 provides market data in 2 two different plans, Free and Unlimited.
+summary: Alpaca Data API v2 provides market data in 2 two different plans, Free and Unlimited.
 The Free plan is included in both paper-only and live trading accounts as the default plan for free.
 ---

 # Market Data